-Weekly planning became obvious to me when discovered both Agile methodologies and Stephen Covey.
-It was back in 2006 when I accepted my first position as an Agile coach for a large software organization who also gave me the opportunity to become a master facilitator of The 7 Habits of Highly Effective People by Stephen Covey.
-What was fascinating is that both philosophies focused on human behaviors and continuous improvement, but they also shared the need for weekly planning.
+Weekly planning became obvious to me when I discovered both Agile methodologies and Stephen Covey.
+It was back in 2006 when I accepted my first position as an Agile coach for a large software organization which also gave me the opportunity to become a master facilitator of The 7 Habits of Highly Effective People by Stephen Covey.
+It was fascinating that both philosophies focused on human behaviors and continuous improvement, but they also shared the need for weekly planning.

 Act I – The Weekly Compass® from Stephen Covey

-One of the best life lesson as a facilitator of The 7 Habits of Highly Effective People is to lead by example, so that the examples provided to the students resonate more because they are real.
-This is why is I started using The Weekly Compass®, but I quickly realized the incredible benefits of this technique and I have been doing weekly planning since then.
+One of the best life lessons as a facilitator of The 7 Habits of Highly Effective People is to lead by example so that the examples provided to the students resonate more because they are real.
+This is why I started using The Weekly Compass®, but I quickly realized the incredible benefits of this technique, and I have been doing weekly planning since then.

 Act II – The sprint/iteration planning in Scrum/XP

-It was blissful to see work get broken down into manageable weekly increment of software, that was prioritized on a weekly schedule.
+It was blissful to see work get broken down into manageable weekly increments of software that were prioritized on a weekly schedule.
 The best secret in Agile is to dedicate a few people to focus on work that doesn’t change for a short period of time.
-This weekly planning lens was again a key aspect of getting alignment and accountability, while still focusing on creating positive human behaviors.
+This weekly planning lens was again a key aspect of getting alignment and accountability while still focusing on creating positive human behaviors.